 In this experiment, we investigate the performance of BLiE in a high-dimensional toy example.
 We also run Hyperband (HB) as a comparison.
 The arm space is $\mathcal{X}=[0, 1]^8$.
 In order to compare the two algorithms under different $d_z$, we consider two different limit loss functions.
 Given an arm $x\in\mathcal{X}$, we define $\mu_1(x)=\|x\|_\infty$ ($d_z=0$) and $\mu_2(x)=\|x\|_\infty^{1.5}$ ($d_z=8/3$).
 For any limit loss $\mu$, assign $1$ budget to arm $x$ corresponds to sample a Gaussian random variable $Y_{x,i}$ with mean equals to $\mu(x)$, and $\ell(x,n)=\frac{\sum_{i=1}^nY_{x, i}}{n}$.
 Consequently, Assumption \ref{ass:lip} is satisfied with $L=1$, and Assumption \ref{ass:hoeffding} is asymptotically satisfied with $\beta=2$.

 We run BLiE and HB with total budget $T=2^{28}$, and report the simple regret $\Delta_{\widetilde{x}^*}=\mu(\widetilde{x}^*)-\mu(x^*)$ in Figure \ref{fig:toy}.
 We have two observations from Figure \ref{fig:toy}.
-Firstly, for both limit losses, the simple regrets of BLiE (red and light blue lines) are smaller than HB (orange and dark blue lines).
-Secondly, final performance of BLiE on $\mu_1$ (light blue line) is better than $\mu_2$ (red line), while performance of HB on $\mu_2$ (dark blue line) is better than $\mu_1$ (orange line).
-Recall that Theorem \ref{thm:blin-upper} shows that the simple regret upper bound of BLiE is $\mathcal{O}\left(T^{-\frac{1}{d_z+\beta}}\right)$, and indicates that BLiE performs better for smaller $d_z$.
-As a comparison, Theorem \ref{thm:lower-hb} shows that the simple regret lower bound of HB is $\mathcal{O}\left(T^{-\frac{1}{d-d_z}}\right)$, and indicates that HB performs worse for smaller $d_z$.
-In this experiment, $d_z=0$ for $\mu_1$ and $d_z=8/3$ for $\mu_2$.
-The above observations coincide with theoretical results, and demonstrate that our bounds of simple regrets are tight.
+First, for both limit losses, the simple regrets of BLiE (red and light blue lines) are smaller than HB (orange and dark blue lines).
+Second, final performance of BLiE on $\mu_1$ (light blue line) is better than $\mu_2$ (red line), while performance of HB on $\mu_2$ (dark blue line) is better than $\mu_1$ (orange line).
+We prove in Theorem \ref{thm:blin-upper} that the simple regret upper bound of BLiE is $\mathcal{O}\left(T^{-1/({d_z+\beta})}\right)$, which means that BLiE benefits from smaller $d_z$.
+On the other hand, we prove in Theorem \ref{thm:lower-hb} that the simple regret lower bound of HB is $\Omega\left(T^{-1/({d-d_z})}\right)$, which means that HB suffers from smaller $d_z$.
+In this experiment, $\mu_1$ has $d_z=0$ and $\mu_2$ has $d_z=8/3$.
+These results match our theoretical analysis and show that our simple regret bounds are tight.

-\subsection{Tuning optimizer for neural networks}
+\subsection{Tuning Optimizer for Neural Networks}

 In this experiment, we apply BLiE to tune the Adam Optimizer \citep{kingma2014adam} for two classification tasks.
 The hyperparameter set consists of learning rate $lr$, weights $\beta_1$ and $\beta_2$.
 We take experiments on two datasets: MNIST and CIFAR-10.
-For MNIST, one unit of resource corresponds to one mini-batch iteration.
+For MNIST, one unit of resource corresponds to one mini-batch training.
 For CIFAR-10, one unit of resource corresponds to $60$ mini-batch training.
-For all experiments in Section \ref{sec:exp1} and Section \ref{sec:exp2}, we set the parameters of BLiE as $\alpha = 0.01$ and $\beta=2.5$.
+We set the parameters of BLiE as $\alpha = 0.01$ and $\beta=2.5$ for all experiments in Section \ref{sec:exp1} and Section \ref{sec:exp2}.